thekushalpokhrel/System-Analysis-Design-AIHE/Draw.io-tutorial.md

 * **ER Diagrams:**  Design your database schema, showing entities and their relationships.
 * **Network Diagrams:**  Map out the network infrastructure of your system.
 * **Flowcharts:**  Document the steps in a process or algorithm.

-**(Insert a montage or carousel of different diagram types created in Draw.io.
-This will inspire students and show the versatility of the tool.)**

 ## Tips and Tricks: Level Up Your Diagramming Skills